 The advantages of using a VPN

-As a matter of fact, there are several advantages of using a VPN for VoIP.
+As a matter of fact, there are several advantages of using a VPN.
 We’ve already mentioned a few, but it’s best to list the most common ones in one place.

 No throttling – better speed